In this post:

 So, instead of dwelling on the relationship I didn’t have with my teens, I tried to focus on giving them the type of parenting I thought they needed at that moment, including:

-Setting boundaries: both on what they are allowed to do and how they treat me.
-I shared these with my three teens so they know I have a healthy respect for myself and how I should be treated.
+From my perspective, setting boundaries is the most important thing we can do in any relationship, but particularly when it comes to raising teens.
+I set boundaries both on what they are allowed to do, but more importantly, how they treat me.
+I share these with my three teens so they know I have a healthy respect for myself and how I should be treated.
 I also sat them down and explained why they needed boundaries to keep them safe.

 Writing these down and sharing them is a powerful exercise.
 It helped me reframe my mindset on what is important to me, and what to let go (leading to the next point).